 No. A child must be registered by a legal guardian.

 We do allow participants to enrol in multiple school year programs (Outdoor School); however, we encourage families to enrol in only one session of the same program type as programming can be similar and space is limited.
-For Summer Day Camps, we limit each camper to one week of Explorers Camp and one week of Coyote Camp per summer.
+For Summer Day Camps, we limit each camper to two weeks of camp.